 - 1. Number of tenants utilizing the Port's facilities - 2.
 Number of companies, especially Mississippi companies, that are directly and indirectly associated with the Port - 3.
-Number of dollars spent in new construction - 4.
-Number of dollars spent on repairs and maintenance - 5.
-Amount of dollars spent in mitigation projects
+Amount of money spent on new construction - 4.
+Amount of money spent on repairs and maintenance - 5.
+Amount of money spent on mitigation projects